How to Display Google Reviews on My Website

 Let’s get to it …

-How to Embed Google Reviews on a Website
+How to Display Google Reviews on a Website

 Reviews add social proof and authenticity to your brand.
-Once you have gathered reviews on your Google My Business profile, it’s time to put them to work by embedding them on your website.
-Embedding Google reviews on a website requires either basic knowledge of the Google My Business API or your website CMS.
+Once you have gathered reviews on your Google Business Profile, which used to be called Google My Business, it’s time to put them to work by embedding them on your website.
+Embedding Google reviews on a website requires either basic knowledge of the Google Business Profile API or your website CMS.

 How to embed Google reviews on your website: